ksaito422/remote-line.nvim/README.md

-# gh-line.nvim
+# remote-line.nvim
-neovim plugin that open the link of current line on github
+neovim plugin that open the link of current line on remote repository